JanneMattila/www/docs/_posts/2023/11/2023-11-20-how-virtual-network-service-endpoints-work.markdown

 ### Test 3: UDR and Storage service endpoint

-{% include imageEmbed.html width="90%" height="90%" link="/assets/posts/2023/11/20/understanding-virtual-network-service-endpoints/vm3.png" %}
+{% include imageEmbed.html width="90%" height="90%" link="/assets/posts/2023/11/20/how-virtual-network-service-endpoints-work/vm3.png" %}

+Virtual network service endpoints are enabled on a per-subnet basis within a VNet.
-In this test setup we will enable `Microsoft.Storage` service endpoint for the subnet:
+In this test setup we will enable `Microsoft.Storage` service endpoint for our test subnet:

-{% include imageEmbed.html width="90%" height="90%" link="/assets/posts/2023/11/20/understanding-virtual-network-service-endpoints/service-endpoint-storage.png" %}
+{% include imageEmbed.html width="90%" height="90%" link="/assets/posts/2023/11/20/how-virtual-network-service-endpoints-work/service-endpoint-storage.png" %}

 Above setting changes the routing behavior in the network.
 Best way to see the _effective routes_ is to go to: